permutationlock/aven-cfmt/README.md

 ### Parse depth

-The `aven-cfmt` C parser was written haphazardly with the C11 standard's grammar open on my left monitor.
-As a result, a combinatorial explosion of backtracking can occur with some pathological inputs.
-My hack to solve this (and satisfy the allmighty fuzzer) was to simply place a limit on the depth of the parse tree.
+A combinatorial explosion of backtracking can occur with some pathological inputs.
+Fixing the underlying issue was too tricky, so to solve this (and satisfy the allmighty fuzzer) I simply placed a limit on the depth of the parse tree.
 If valid source code contains extremely long expressions or if-else chains, then the `--depth N` command line argument or the `// aven cfmt depth: N` control comment may be used to expand the limit.

 ### Is this too restrictive?

-I wrote this formatter for my own personal use, and I generally write code that follows the above rules.
-In the few places where I needed to make changes to satisfy `aven-cfmt`, I believe that those changes were for the better.
+It works for my code, but a surprisingly large portion of the repos I keep cloned on my machine are formattable out of the box as well.
+For example, `aven-cfmt --columns 0` will accept most Raylib and GLFW source files.
+The files it refuses to format use either unsupported macros (not using `do` statements, including terminating `;`), or extensions (MSVC

-A surprisingly large portion of the repos I keep cloned on my machine are formattable out of the box as well.
-For example, the `aven-cfmt --columns 0` command will accept most Raylib and GLFW source files.
-The files it refuses to format use either unsupported macros (not wrapping blocks in `do` statements, or terminating macros with `;` or `,`), or unsupported extensions (MSVC `(__stdcall *fn)` declarators).
+`(__stdcall *fn)` declarators).
 It would be simple to modify such files to comply, but, of course, re-formatting code from well established projects is not a goal of `aven-cfmt`.